Linu09/ProvisioningVM/README.md

 # ProvisioningVM

-This is Ansible playbook to install and run a Centos Virtual Machine on Your Mac
+This is Ansible playbook to install and run a Centos 7 , Virtual Machine on Your MacOS

 # Tools Used